 People were so unreasonable.

-But Jennifer considered: a charge against her credit card for a new phone or a charge against her for first-degree murder.
-It was one of the hardest things she had ever done but she managed to twist her lips into a smile.
+Still… A charge against her credit card for a new phone or a charge against her for first-degree murder.
+It was one of the hardest things she had ever done, but she managed to twist her lips into a smile.
 “I’m going to have to leave now, Amelia…but I’ll come back…and help you later…if you still need it.”

 Bitch looked even more smug, as if she pitied Jennifer for stuttering through her last speech.
-But how was Jennifer supposed to know what to say when pretending to be nice?
-Meanwhile Amelia even had the nerve to reach up and touch Jennifer’s lips, as if trying to straighten them out.
+But how was she supposed to know what to say when pretending to be nice?
+Meanwhile Amelia even had the nerve to reach up and touch her lips, as if trying to straighten them out.
 “Relax, Sweetheart.
 You need not trouble yourself.
 I’ll be okay.”
-And, speaking of smug, there it was again.
-That beautiful voice.
+And, speaking of smug, there it was again, that beautiful voice.
 “You need not come back.”

-Oh, so that’s it, thought Jennifer.
-Afraid that if I come back I’ll have worked up the nerve to ask you to give me my phone back?
+Oh, so that’s it, she thought.
+Afraid that if I come back I’ll have worked up the nerve to ask you to give me back my phone?

 But no helping it.
-Jennifer had no choice but to put her never-adequately-cleaned shoe back on, get to her feet, and head back to Martin’s where all her precious stuff was.
+She had no choice but to put her inadequately-cleaned shoe back on, get to her feet, and head back to Martin’s where all her precious stuff was.
 Including all her boxes from the storage space except the one Martin had sent her back for because he said he’d left it.

-Martin… She was so proud of herself for blackmailing him into taking her back.
+Martin… She was so proud of herself for persuading him to take her back.
 Good thing he’d killed that Frank so she’d had something to work with.
 Maybe things weren’t so bad: It would be nice to upgrade her phone, and Martin would pay for it.

-Another homeless person… Out of thin air… Judging from his head-to-toe layer of garbage, she’d guess he’d been dumpster diving out back somewhere.
+Another homeless person… Out of thin air… Judging from his head-to-toe layer of garbage, she guessed he’d been dumpster diving out back somewhere.
 Tall, not at all humble, somehow very menacing… Standing between her and Amelia… Staring straight at Jennifer…

 But he didn’t.
 He just stared at her, starting to approach.